Skip to content

 Error Handling

-All errors appear in the --dbp-danger color.
-An error is always displayed with a meaningful error message and it must be clear where the error occurs.
-The following example shows the app esign [Fig.24]
+An error is always displayed with a meaningful error message and the 'warning-high.svg' icon in the color: var(--dbp-danger-surface-border-color).

 An highlighted error occurs in the App esign